Tips and Detailed Guidance That Will Help You Get An Internship

-Beyond a Resume and a Cover Letter
+What You Can Do Beyond Just Submitting A Resume and Cover Letter

 You’ll certainly need to have a cover letter and resume to submit to an employer.
 As many will tell you, you’ll want to craft your cover letter and resume to be as tailored as possible to the internship that you are applying to.